How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Pinterest by the Numbers

-Pinterest has 250 million active users every month.
+As of 2022, Pinterest has 482 million active users every month.
 2 million users save product pins to their boards every day.
 Pinterest is also known for its female majority demographic, but more and more men are realizing the value of the platform.
-40% of new sign-ups are now men.
+Pinterest is now comprised of 60% women and 40% men.how do i increase my pinterest monthly views

 What about the millennials?
 Since their numbers surpassed our last big generation, the Baby Boomers, what do they think of Pinterest?
-They use it as much as Instagram, and well, if you don’t know, Instagram is HUGE.
-To be more specific, 1 out of 2 millennials use Pinterest.
+To be more specific, 35% of millennials use Pinterest.

-Here’s an important one: half of the users on Pinterest earn at least $50K per year.
+Here’s an important one: 45% of Pinterest users earn at $100K per year.
 That’s important for anyone hoping to reach buyers.
-Ten percent of users make upwards of $125K per year.
-Here’s the kicker, a whopping 40% of users are in the $100K range!
-That’s insane!
+(Source)

 The numbers just get better and better.
 See more at https://www.omnicoreagency.com/pinterest-statistics/.